 What we particularly like about this room, is that if you look closely at the wallpaper you'll see that some of the printed knobs have had real knobs screwed into the wall on top (with a set of keys hanging off of one of them), to make the drawers appear even more realistic.
 Clever!

-6. Pair it with panelling
+11. Pair paper with panelling

 When you can't decide between paper and paint, why not have both?
 Here, panelling at the bottom half of the wall has been painted a light blue, with the same colour picked out in the wallpaper pattern above.